process-engine/process_engine_core/README.md

 It performs the following tasks:
 * store each FlowNode execution result, using the `addResultForFlowNode` method.
-* split process tokens, using `getProcessTokenFascadeForParallelBranch`
+* split process tokens, using `getProcessTokenFacadeForParallelBranch`
 * merge process tokens, using `mergeTokenHistory`
 * For backwards compatibility:
   * get a process token in the old format, using `getOldTokenFormat`